|1||Southern New Hampshire University||Manchester, New Hampshire|

-This ranking of the top 10 online bachelor’s in forensic psychology programs is designed for students to make informed college and degree decisions.
+This ranking of the top 10 online bachelor's in forensic psychology programs is for students to be informed of top college and degree options.

-Forensic psychology courses cover diverse topics such as criminal profiling, criminal psychology, victimology, research methods, ethics and professional standards, and trauma’s impact on individuals, families, and communities at large.
+Courses cover diverse topics such as criminal profiling, crime prevention, criminal psychology, victimology, ethics and professional standards, and trauma's impact on individuals, families, and communities at large.

-Students learn about the roles that psychologists can take in the criminal justice system, including as expert witnesses, consultants, and clinicians.
-They explore the range of environments where forensic psychologists work, such as prisons, police departments, and courtrooms.
+Students have many experiential learning opportunities in the roles that psychologists can take in the justice system, including as expert witnesses, consultants, and clinicians.
+They explore the range of environments where forensic psychologists work, such as crime scenes, prisons, police departments, and courtrooms.

-A Forensic Psychology bachelor’s degree equips students with a solid foundation in the field, positioning them for further studies or for possibly obtaining a career in criminal justice fields such as law enforcement, probation officers and correctional treatment specialists, victim advocacy, or social services.
-Usually 120 credit hours are required to complete a degree in Forensic Psychology.
+A bachelor's degree equips students with a solid foundation in the field, positioning them for further studies or for possibly obtaining a career in criminal justice fields such as law enforcement, probation officers and correctional treatment specialists, victim advocacy, or social services.
+Usually 120 credit hours are required to complete a degree.

 What is Forensic Psychology?

-Forensic psychology plays a crucial role in the legal system, and its insights and applications can help ensure justice and fairness in legal proceedings.
+It plays a crucial role with law enforcement agencies, and its insights and applications can help ensure justice and fairness in legal proceedings.

-It involves both research on psychology-law topics such as reducing systemic racism in criminal law, jury selection, and eyewitness testimony, as well as professional practice such as assessing individuals’ competency to stand trial and evaluating military veterans for service-connected disability compensation.
+It involves both research on psychology-law topics such as reducing systemic racism in jury selection, as well as assessing individuals' competency to stand trial and evaluating military veterans for service-connected disability compensation.

-Forensic psychology includes several subfields of psychology that apply scientific and specialized knowledge to the law, including social, clinical, experimental, counseling, and neuropsychology.
+There are several subfields of psychology that apply scientific and specialized knowledge to the law, including clinical, counseling, and social psychology.